 Is The Autonomous SmartDesk Core Base Actually Better Than The Original SmartDesk 2?

-The SmartDesk Core comes in just one configuration, a dual-motor, single-stage frame (i.e. two-segment lifting columns) that has a weight capacity of 265 lbs and listed transit speed of a blazing 2.3 ips (inches per second).
+The SmartDesk Core comes in just one configuration, a dual-motor, single-stage frame (i.e. two-segment lifting columns) that has a weight capacity of 265 pounds and listed transit speed of a blazing 2.3 inches per second.

-In our lab testing the actual measured transit speed came in at about 1.2 inches per second, almost half of the claim Autonomous makes in their published specs.
-Unfortunately, the habit of making such unsubstantiated marketing claims is not something that Autonomous completely rid itself of when polishing up their all-new website.
+In our lab testing, the actual measured transit speed came in at about 1.2 inches per second, almost half of the claim Autonomous makes in their published specs.

 The single-stage legs have a height range of 29.4”-48” (with the top).
 This stroke of 18.6” is naturally shorter than you’d find on a dual-stage base, which will typically be 25”-26”, but the real issue with it is that the minimum height of 29.4” is too tall for many shorter people to be seated at ergonomically.